Edinburgh Suburban and Southside Junction Railway: The twentieth century

-In 1960 a spur was opened connecting the former Caledonian route at Slateford, with the Edinburgh Suburban line at Craiglockhart; this enabled trains from the Carstairs direction to run direct towards Niddrie and vice versa; previously such movements had still to run via Edinburgh Waverley.
-The spur cost £700,000.
+In 1960 a spur, the Craiglockhart Loop, was opened connecting the former Caledonian route at Slateford, with the Edinburgh Suburban line at Craiglockhart; this enabled trains from the Carstairs direction to run direct towards Niddrie and vice versa; previously such movements had still to run via Edinburgh Waverley.
+The spur cost £700,000, and was authorised by the British Transport Commission Order Confirmation Act 1955 (4 & 5 Eliz.
+2. c. i).

 Diesel multiple unit operation on the suburban line was introduced on 9 June 1958.
 However the costs of operating a passenger service considerably exceeded the income, and on 10 September 1962 the local passenger service was withdrawn.

 The suburban line continued to be maintained to passenger standards as it was used for through services on diversion.
 Princes Street, the former Caledonian Railway Edinburgh terminus, was closed on Sundays from 20 May 1962 and the trains on that line reached Waverley by way of the Slateford spur and the suburban line.

 In the early 1960s a major modernisation of the handling of wagonload freight took place, when Millerhill Marshalling Yard was constructed.
 Located on the east side of the city on the Waverley route; the Up Yard opened in June 1962, and the Down Yard in May 1963.

 Gorgie East station was re-opened for one day on 21 May 1969 when a contingent of the Household Cavalry arrived by special trains, using the station.